RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 - talk to people
 - use data to support decisions

-If you're in a leadership position, there are additionnal solutions:
+If you're in a leadership position, there are additional solutions:

 - use an outside expert to review decisions
 - let subgroups work independently on the same problem
 - avoid advocating a specific solution early in the discussions
-- discuss worst-case scenarios and build team risk awareness
+- discuss worst-case scenarios and build teams risk awareness
 - plan a second meeting to reconsider decisions made on the first one

 All those strategies are useful to avoid _groupthink_. _Groupthink_ is when a group has suppressed all internal forms of dissent, it leads groups suffering from a false sense of consensus, ignoring alternatives and risks.

-### Witness Groupthing in Action
+### Witness Groupthink in Action

 Some workshops like brainstorming are supposed to promote high group creativity.
 The reality is: they generate a lot of social biases and tend to produce less creative groups than expected.